sandeep-pediredla/Car-Insurance-Subcribe-Prediction/README.md

 ## API Architecture:
 Develop REST API that allow us to predict customer's chance of buying policy.
 Endpoint services:
-Predict
-Train (optional): for this we can use toggle operation at service level
+Predict service: for this we can use toggle operation at service level

 Deployment:
 We were wrapping rest services inside docker.